HeIsIdeus/Portfolio/README.md

 for a detailed explaination.
 This is a technique that makes my website content seamless across all browsers (mobile, iPad-like, laptop, desktop, etc.).

-jQuery (http://www.jquery.com/) → A widely adopted Javascript library for building rich, interactive experiences with HTML5.
-It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
-With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript.

 Images used in all my portfolio work
 =======================================